 \[-\ln\{Z_{,y} \} \leq - \ln\{Z_q\} + \beta \langle \hat{H}_{,y} - \hat{H}_q \rangle_q + \ln\{p(y)\} \leq - \ln\{Z_q\} + \beta \langle \hat{H}_{,y} - \hat{H}_q \rangle_q.\]

 If you wish to look at it a different way, the Bogoliubov inequality arises because there is a distance between the trial and true distributions which is not necessarily zero, and minimising the KL divergence between these two things makes \(F_V\) approach \(F\) for some critical value of \(\lambda\).
 Taking the fact that the KL divergence of \(q_\lambda(x)\) and \(p(x\mid y)\) is equivalent to that of \(q_\lambda(x)\) and \(p(x,y)\) plus the log term, minimising the variational free energy of \(q\) and \(p(x \mid y)\) is equivalent to minimising either (ideally both, as in EM) terms.
 Two nice resources drawing those ideas together are this blog and this paper.
+Now we can do useful things with \(q\), like find the mode or put estimates on the tail behaviour, and conclude similar things will hold for \(p(x \mid y)\).

 Conclusion